OpenMPCC/documentation/src/Tutorials/HelloWorld.md

 # MP-SPDZ Control Flow
 Due to the compilation step of in MP-SPDZ we cannot use control flow as we would do in python.
 The compiler read the python like code in the ```.mpc``` file and turn it into byte-code that the MP-SPDZ virtual machine can read.
-Due to this compilation step we cannot write the MPC program like a python program, we need to tell te compiler what we are doing.
+Due to this compilation step we cannot write the MPC program like a python program, we need to tell the compiler what we are doing.
 Python loops written in the ```.mpc``` program will be unrolled, hence can have impact on the performance, likewise can only depend on values known at compile time.

 ## Looping